 - Bell Peppers– the most expensive bell pepper (the most sweet) is the red one, the least expensive (and most “bitter”) is the green one.

-A reasonable solution to this is to not only opt for the cheaper mushrooms, but to buy frozen vegetables.
+A reasonable solution to this is to not only opt for the cheaper mushrooms, or to buy frozen vegetables.
 Depending on how big your family is, and how often you’ll eat a specific type of frozen produce you can buy frozen vegetables and fruits at Costco or your local grocery store.
 I don’t go through the vegetable and fruit fast enough to buy them from Costco’s freezer section (before they get freezer burn) but they are close to $1 per small bag and those small bags give me like 4 meals each.

 While potatoes are obviously not low carb, they have health benefits like fiber and vitamin c and some protein.
 It is one of the cheapest options for a core staple.
 They don’t have to be the main focus or heavy on the plate, but just being on the plate helps offset the overall cost of a dish.